Pile of golden sourdough garlic knots glistening with garlic butter and chopped parsley on a white plate.

 • Method: Sourdough

-sourdough garlic knots with garlic butter
+Close-up of sourdough garlic knots glazed with garlic butter and fresh parsley on a white plate.

-A big thank you to the host of the Sourdough Breads-Milling-Growing Wheat FB group who introduced me to these Sourdough Garlic Knots.
+A big thank you to the host of the Sourdough Breads-Milling-Growing Wheat FB group, who introduced me to these Sourdough Garlic Knots.
 Sourdough and garlic butter – yes, please.

 Happy Baking!